wileong/Lights_Out_Browser_Game/README.md

 # Lights_Out_Browser_Game

-## To run this game:
+## How to run this game:

-1. Visit online tools for testing HTML/CSS/JavaScript like [JSFiddle](https://jsfiddle.net/) and [CodePen](https://codepen.io/pen/).

-2. Copy and paste contents of present HTML, CSS and JavaScript files into the corresponding text boxes.

-3. Either hit the "run" button or the website will automatically run the pasted JavaScript code (along with the HTML and CSS).

-4. You should see a rendered board of various blue and orange tiles arranged randomly on your browser.
+1. After cloning this repository, open **lightsOut_FullApplication.html** in your browser (i.e. Firefox or Chrome).

-5. Now you are ready to play!
+2. Now you are ready to play!

 ## How to play this game: